DFSocial/dfsocial-tournaments-trustEVM/README.md

 # BridgeDFSG_TrustEVM Smart Contract

-Used to convert DFSG in BNB Chain to DFSG in TrustEVM Chain.
+Used to convert $DFSG in BNB Chain to $DFSG in TrustEVM Chain.

 This contract is not deployed and must be updated before its deployment.
 It requires the token address of $DFSG in TrustEVM Chain.